 CRA provided economic support showing that, despite Trayport having an annual turnover of only around £50 million, it played a critical role in enabling competing trading venues to access liquidity.
 Evidence was provided showing the importance of network effects, the incentives of ICE to foreclose competitors, and the impact of the merger on both current and potential competition, and the longer-term impact on innovation.

-The CRA team was led by Simon Chisholm.
 A more detailed summary of the case is available here.